dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 people relied on trust.
 Again, the rug was pulled.

 It should be obvious by now that bitcoin held by someone else is not your bitcoin.
+It should be obvious that paper bitcoin is not bitcoin.
 Further, it should be obvious that bitcoin and leverage mix as well as oil and water.

 All of this has happened before.
 And, human nature being what it is, all of this will happen again.
 People will---again---fail to heed the warnings of the more experienced bitcoiners.
 People will---again---fail to hold their own keys.
 People